GSA-TTS/identity-dev-docs/_pages/user-experience/faq-content.md

     >Learn more about the different authentication methods you can use</a>.

 ### How do I sign in to [APPLICATION] after I create my Login.gov account?
 Every time you click on Sign In on the APPLICATION site, you’ll go to the Login.gov sign in page.
-Enter your Login.gov email address, password and use your two-factor authentication method. .
+Enter your Login.gov email address, password and use your two-factor authentication method.
 Once you enter this information correctly, you’ll be signed in and automatically directed back to the APPLICATION site.

 ### Can I use my existing [APPLICATION] username and password to sign in?
 No. Your old username and password will no longer work.
-You must create a new account or use your existing Login.gov to sign in.
+You must create a new account or use your existing Login.gov account to sign in.
 We’ll connect your new Login.gov account with your existing [APPLICATION] profile during the process.

 ### What if I already have a Login.gov account?
 If you already have a Login.gov account, you don’t need to create a second one.
 Use your existing Login.gov email address, password and a two-factor authentication method to sign in to [APPLICATION].